Pokémon X and Y: Music

 Junichi Masuda (pictured) returned as a composer for the battle themes of X and Y while also serving as the games' director.

 The game's score was composed by Shota Kageyama, Minako Adachi, Hitomi Sato, Junichi Masuda, Go Ichinose, and Morikazu Aoki.
 This was the first usage of the Nintendo 3DS's sound capabilities for the Pokémon series, and Masuda expressed delight over improved sound quality and expression.
 Similar to the theme of X and Y themselves, the soundtrack of the games were designed to emphasize beauty.
 Kageyama sought inspiration from the music of France as well; however, he indicated hesitation in making the music sound too French.
-During an interview with Famitsu magazine, Masuda stated that the Japanese harp was used in place of an accordion in certain situations to avoid giving off excessive French vibes.
+During an interview with Famitsu magazine, Masuda stated that the Japanese harp was used in place of an accordion in certain situations to avoid sounding excessively French.
 Additionally, Kageyama cited Masuda himself as inspiration for his work.
 Although working primarily as the director for X and Y, Masuda composed the games' battle themes.
 In discussing Battle!
 (Gym Leader), Masuda stated he wanted to try a new approach and added techno themes.